 The Canadian College of Funeral Service trusts that you, as a student and future funeral service professional, will exemplify and demonstrate integrity and honesty when writing online examinations.
-It is your responsibility to follow the policies set out below.
+It is your responsibility to adhere to the policies outlined below.
 As this Policy may be updated from time to time, it is your responsibility to review the current Policy in advance of any scheduled online examinations.
+Each student must read and sign the "Student Agreement Form Online Examinations" prior to the examination(s).